-“This whimsical cocktail pays tribute to Laka, the Hawaiian goddess of song and dance—patroness of hula dancers,” says Susan Eggett of Forbidden Island, a tiki lounge in San Francisco’s East Bay.
-Eggett marries smoky mezcal with a sweet, earthy homespun cordial of agricole rum and agave syrup.
-“At Forbidden Island, we garnish this drink with an edible hibiscus flower,” she says.
+“This cocktail pays tribute to Laka, the Hawaiian goddess of song and dance—patroness of hula dancers,” says Susan Eggett of Forbidden Island in San Francisco’s East Bay.
+Eggett marries mezcal with a homespun cordial of agricole rum and agave syrup.
+“At Forbidden Island, we garnish it with an edible hibiscus flower,” she says.
 “A garnish fit for a Hawaiian deity.”

 1 1/2 oz. joven mezcal